-In Hosanna-Tabor the Court unanimously held not only that the ministerial exception is a constitutional mandate, but that Cheryl Perich, a fourth-grade teacher, was a "minister."
+In Hosanna-Tabor, the Court unanimously held not only that the ministerial exception is a constitutional mandate, but that Cheryl Perich, a fourth-grade teacher, was a "minister."
 This Court declined to "adopt a rigid formula" or definitive test for "when an employee qualifies as a minister."
 565 U.S. at 190.
 But its unanimity suggests that Perich's position fell well within the exception's bounds, leaving ample room for other employees who "preach th[e] beliefs, teach th[e] faith, and carry out th[e] mission," id. at 196, to qualify as well.
 In fact, three Justices concurred specifically to note that the ministerial exception should be applied broadly, not just to teachers similar to formally commissioned teachers in a Lutheran school.
-Id. at 198 (Alito, J., concurring); id. at 197 (Thomas, J., concurring).
+Id. at 198 (Alito, J., joined by Kagan, J., concurring); id. at 197 (Thomas, J., concurring).

-The Ninth Circuit, however, assumed that the facts in Hosanna-Tabor set or approached the bounds of the ministerial exception.
-The panel distinguished teachers like Morrisey-Berru from those like Perich, primarily because the former lacked a formal religious title or "credential[s], training, or ministerial background."
+The Ninth Circuit, however, assumed that the facts in Hosanna-Tabor set the outer bounds of the ministerial exception.
+The court distinguished teachers like Biel and Morrissey-Berru from those like Perich primarily because the first two lacked a formal religious title or "credentials, training, or ministerial background."
+St. James Pet.
+App.
+10a; accord Our Lady Pet.
 App.
 2a-3a.

 This approach is fundamentally misguided.
 An employee's "important religious functions" should be the dominant factor and should suffice to qualify the employee as a minister.
-Other considerations like title, training, and credentials should be secondary and should not exclude an employee from the category of "minister" when that employee performs important religious functions.2 This approach is necessary to preserve equality among diverse faiths, preclude judicial second-guessing of ecclesiastical determinations, and adhere to the original understanding of the First Amendment.
+Other considerations like title, training, and credentials should not exclude an employee from the category of "minister" when that employee performs important religious functions.2 This approach is necessary to preserve equality among diverse faiths, preclude judicial second-guessing of